rafrodriguez/beam-workshop/py/README.md

 well as other file commands.

+## Getting started pipeline
+This file is for you to iterate over your solutions.
+You can use the Maven commands that we will use for other pipelines, except you'll just need to substitute the class to `-Dexec.mainClass="demo.GettingStarted"`.

 ## User scores pipeline

 We have coded a mobile game, and it's become successful!
 We have millions of users around the world